remindmodel/remind/tutorials/_Quick_start.md

 	- you can also define a more power alias such as `alias sq='squeue -u $USER -o "%.18i %.9P %q %.30j %.8u %.5T %.10M %.9l %.6D %R"'` in your `.bashrc` and run that
 	- if needed you can also check the state of the hpc with `sinfo` and `sacct` commands
 - you should get an email once your run finishes
-	- remind runs in about 3 hours
+	- remind standard runs take about 3 hours

 >[!warning] Failed runs with release versions
 > note that remind releases are not currently shipped with an exact (locked) environment and you may therefore run into dependency issues.